gudiseva/stackedit/OTA-Ignite/Session 6 - Zones.md

 Also, known as cutting-through candles.

 #### Home Work
-Mark 1 Demand Zoneand 1 supply on:
+Mark 1 Demand Zone and 1 Supply Zone on:
 -- Kajaria Ceramix on Weekly Chart
 -- MCX on 75 min chart